hackclub/hackclub/workshops/expense-tracker/README.md

 print("Howdy!
 Exp-Track here ;)")
 ```

+Note that the above code is to be stored in `main.py`.

-After this, we will start taking in the user's inputs.
-So first when the program runs, we will offer our user some choices.
-For example, to add in a new purchase or to view past purchase, or just to exit the program.
+After this, we will start taking in some user inputs.
+When the user runs the program, it (the program) shall provide the user with whether they want to add expenses or view their total expenditure.

-Let's add some `choice` then.
-And later on, some *conditionals* as well.
-Also, we are gonna accept capital input.
-Thus, we will add `upper` at the end get the inputs in uppercase.
+To achieve this, we will declare a variable named: `choice.` and input a statement declaring options for the user.

+Later, with the help of *conditionals*, we will define the choices.

 ```python
 choice = input("To input a purchase, press Y, To view all Expenses, Press V, else press E to exit: ").upper()
 ```
 Now here, we add some `if` statements aka conditionals.
-So, when the user presses **V** we show him the expenses by calling the `expenses.json` file and showing it's content.
+So, when the user inputs **V** (after the choices being displayed as said above) we show him the expenses by calling the `expenses.json` file and showing its content.
 We also want to generate a graph of our total expenditure, and that's the reason to install the **matplotlib** library.

 We shall create a pie diagram of the expenditure which the user inputs.
 A pie graph is better because the user will easily be able to calculate his total expenditure as well by just adding up all the expenses in the diagram.
-For achieve this, we use `plt.pie` and add in some attributes.
-We also want to have a title for our graph and a legend which shows the different types expenses.
+To achieve this, we use `plt.pie` and add in some attributes.
+We also want to have a title for our graph and a legend which shows the different types of expenses.

 ```python
 if choice == "V":